CMSgov/qpp-conversion-tool/ERROR_MESSAGES.md

 * 19 : CT - This ACI Numerator Denominator element requires exactly one Numerator element child
 * 20 : CT - This ACI Numerator Denominator element contains too many Denominator element children
 * 21 : CT - This ACI Numerator Denominator element contains too many Numerator element children
-* 22 : CT - The ACI Section must have one Reporting Parameter ACT
+* 22 : CT - The ACI Section must have one Reporting Parameter Act.
+Please ensure the Reporting Parameters Act complies with the implementation guide. `(Implementation Guide link)`
 * 23 : CT - Clinical Document Node must have at least one Aci or IA or Measure section Node as a child
 * 24 : CT - Clinical Document must have one and only one program name
 * 25 : CT - The Clinical Document program name `(program name)` is not recognized.
 Valid program names are `(list of valid program names)`.